pablogarciaprado/CodeAlchemy/content/javascript.md

 };
 ```

-# Modularity
+## Modularity

 <aside>
-💡

-Breaking your code into smaller, reusable, and maintainable pieces.
+💡 Breaking your code into smaller, reusable, and maintainable pieces.
 </aside>

 ## **ES Modules (ECMAScript Modules)**
+Use export and import to define and use modules.
 ```jsx
 // mathUtils.js
 export function add(a, b) {